vkenji03/vkenji03/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, Javascript
+- I’m currently learning React and Typescript
-- Always studying to become a better web developer